Q: When can I apply for the 2018-19 school year?

 - Residents of the Wiseburn Unified School District.

-- Children of any Da Vinci or Wiseburn teachers, staff, Board members and school founders (the latter defined as any parent involved in the founding of the school that volunteered at least 75 hours toward the creation of the school), not to exceed 10% of enrollment.
+- Children of any Da Vinci or Wiseburn teachers, staff, and Board members, not to exceed 10% of enrollment.

 - Students who are currently attending Wiseburn K-8 schools on permit (entered district in K-5) or currently attending Da Vinci Innovation Academy since elementary school (entered charter in K-5).